Deciding between neighbourhoods? See a side-by-side comparison of safety, transit, food and vibe scores.

 Who should stay in Covent Garden / Soho?

 Covent Garden / Soho suits solo explorers best (ranked #1 of 8 London neighbourhoods for them).
-It works less well for family travellers (ranked #8).
-Not recommended for: Budget travellers and families with young children—prices are London's highest and nightlife noise runs late into residential hours.
+It works less well for family travellers (ranked #5).
+Not recommended for: Budget travellers and families seeking quiet, affordable neighbourhoods should look elsewhere; expect premium prices and overwhelming crowds.